Cramer-Wold AutoEncoder: Cramer-Wold distance

-\paragraph{Smoothing distributions:} Using the sliced-based decomposition requires us to define distance between two sets of samples, in a single dimensional space.
-To this end we will use a trick-of-trade applied commonly in statistics in order to compare samples or distributions which is to first \emph{smoothen} (sample) distribution with a Gaussian kernel.
-For the sample $R=(r_i)_{i=1..n} \subset \R$ by its smoothing with Gaussian kernel $N(0,\gamma)$ we understand
+\paragraph{Smoothing distributions} Using the sliced-based decomposition requires us to define distance between two sets of samples, in a single dimensional space.
+To this end, we will use a trick-of-trade applied commonly in statistics in order to compare samples or distributions which is to first smoothen (sample) distribution with a Gaussian kernel.
+For the sample $R=(r_i)_{i=1..n} \subset \R$ by its smoothing with Gaussian kernel $N(0,\gamma)$ we understand \begin{linenomath*}

-where by $N(m,S)$ we denote the one-dimensional normal density with mean $m$ and variance $S$.
+\end{linenomath*} where by $N(m,S)$ we denote the one-dimensional normal density with mean $m$ and variance~$S$.
 This produces a distribution with regular density, and is commonly used in kernel density estimation.
-If $R$ has standard deviation close to one, the asymptotically optimal choice of $\gamma$ is given by the Silverman's rule of thumb $\gamma=(\tfrac{4}{3n})^{2/5}$, see \cite{silverman1986density}.
-For continuous density $f$, its smoothing $\reg_\gamma(f)$ is given by the convolution with $N(0,\gamma)$, and in the special case of Gaussians we have $\reg_\gamma(N(m,S))=N(m,S+\gamma)$.
+If $R$ comes from the normal distribution with standard deviation close to one, the asymptotically optimal choice of $\gamma$ is given by the Silverman's rule of thumb $\gamma=(\tfrac{4}{3n})^{2/5}$, see~\citet{silverman1986density}.
+For a continuous density $f$, its smoothing $\reg_\gamma(f)$ is given by the convolution with $N(0,\gamma)$, and in the special case of Gaussians we have $\reg_\gamma(N(m,S))=N(m,S+\gamma)$.
 While in general kernel density estimations works well only in low-dimensional spaces, this fits the bill for us, as we will only compute distances on single dimensional projections of the data.

-\paragraph{Cramer-Wold distance.} We are now ready to introduce the \emph{Cramer-Wold distance}.
+\paragraph{Cramer-Wold distance} We are now ready to introduce the \emph{Cramer-Wold distance}.
 In a nutshell, we propose to compute the squared distance between two samples by considering the mean squared $L_2$ distance between their smoothed projections over all single dimensional subspaces.
 By the squared $L_2$ distance between functions $f,g:\R \to \R$ we refer to $\|f-g\|_2^2=\int |f(x)-g(x)|^2 dx$.
 A key feature of this distance is that it permits a closed-form in the case of normal distribution.